rust-lang/unsafe-code-guidelines/active_discussion/representation.md

 - `Option<&T>` where `T: Sized`
   - This is **guaranteed** to be a nullable pointer
 - `Option<extern "C" fn()>`
+  - Can this be assumed to be a non-null pointer?
 - `usize`
   - Platform dependent size, but guaranteed to be able to store a pointer?
   - Also an array length?